 - Lower Latency: While good for casual use, it’s less responsive for fast-paced gaming or demanding multimedia tasks.

-5. Impact of Refresh Rate on Gaming:
+5. Impact of Refresh Rate on Gaming Performance

-6. Refresh Rate in Monitors vs. TVs
+6. Refresh Rate: Monitors vs. TVs – What You Need to Know

-7. How to Choose the Right Refresh Rate
+7. How to Choose the Right Refresh Rate for Your Display

 8. Future of Refresh Rates: